hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/azure-ad.html.md

 1. We recomend naming the claim "Username", leaving the namespace blank, and sourcing something like `user.displayname` or `user.mailnickname`.

-Be sure to set your attribute names to match the claims you configured in Azure.
-If you followed the recomended claims configuration in Azure AD, you shouldn't need to change anything in the default Terraform Cloud SAML configuration.
-If you did use a different claim name or added a namespace in your Azure AD configuration, change the related attribute name in Terraform Cloud to match the form `<claim_namespace/claim_name>`.
+If you namespaced any of your claims, note that the attribute name passed by Azure AD will follow the form `<claim_namespace/claim_name>`.
+Consider this when setting Team and Username attribute names.